Just war theory: Ancient Greece and Rome

 The notion of just war in Europe originates and is developed first in ancient Greece and then in the Roman Empire.

 It was Aristotle who first introduced the concept and terminology to the Hellenic world that called war a last resort requiring conduct that would allow the restoration of peace.
 Aristotle argues that the cultivation of a military is necessary and good for the purpose of self-defense, not for conquering: "The proper object of practising military training is not in order that men may enslave those who do not deserve slavery, but in order that first they may themselves avoid becoming enslaved to others" (Politics, Book 7).

-Stoic philosopher Panaetius considered war inhuman, but he contemplated just war when it was impossible to bring peace and justice by peaceful means.
+Stoic philosopher Panaetius considered war inhuman, but contemplated just war when it was impossible to bring peace and justice by peaceful means.
 Just war could be waged solely for retribution or defense, in both cases having to be declared officially.
 He also established the importance of treating the defeated in a civilized way, especially those who surrendered, even after a prolonged conflict.

 In ancient Rome, a "just cause" for war might include the necessity of repelling an invasion, or retaliation for pillaging or a breach of treaty.
 War was always potentially nefas ("wrong, forbidden"), and risked religious pollution and divine disfavor.
 A "just war" (bellum iustum) thus required a ritualized declaration by the fetial priests.
 More broadly, conventions of war and treaty-making were part of the ius gentium, the "law of nations", the customary moral obligations regarded as innate and universal to human beings.

 Christian views

-Christian theory of the Just War begins around the time of Augustine of Hippo (Saint Augustine).
-The Just War theory, with some amendments, is still used by Christians today as a guide to whether or not a war can be justified.
+Christian Just War thinking is often thought to begin with Saint Ambrose, Bishop of Milan, before being developed further by his contemporary Saint Augustine of Hippo.
+The Just War theory, with some amendments, is still used by Christians today as a guide to whether or not a war can be justified, and how it should be fought.
 Christians may argue "Sometimes war may be necessary and right, even though it may not be good."
-In the case of a country that has been invaded by an occupying force, war may be the only way to restore justice.
+In the case of a country that has been invaded by an occupying force, for example, war may be the only way to restore justice.

+Saint Ambrose

+Influenced by Roman law, and Cicero in particular, Ambrose believed that war was legitimate only for defensive purposes or the punishment of serious wrongdoing, and rulers were obliged to respect treaties, avoid exploiting enemies and treat the defeated with mercy.
+Ambrose also seems to have regarded military force as permissible against heretics, or in support of Christian orthodoxy.
+Nevertheless, he strictly prohibited the Church from direct involvement in violence, insisting that clergy must not take up arms themselves.
+Similarly, warfare had to be undertaken only to fulfill divine law, not for personal motives, and any war driven by emotional excess, vindictiveness or other disordered intentions fell outside the moral limits he envisioned.